Safety Relays Explained: A Guide to How It Works

 Basic Construction of a Safety Relay

-Depending on its type, a safety relay will have several safety inputs and outputs.
+A safety relay will have several safety inputs and outputs depending on its type.
 These are terminals where you can connect your wires or cables.

 So, if we start on the input side, we will connect some kind of safety device to the safety relay.
 An example of a device that would connect to the input of a safety relay would be a safety interlock switch, an emergency stop button, or even a light curtain.
 You could even connect a safety relay’s outputs to the inputs of another safety relay.
 (This is a way to “daisy-chain” safety relay modules.)